erinkelsey/social-network-graphql-nodejs/README.md

 # Social Network REST API

 REST API for a Social Network App, built with NodeJS, mongoDB and AWS S3.
 Frontend built with React.
-Uses JWT for authentication.
+Uses JWT for authentication, and socket.io for websockets.

 ### Hosted Example